-International Student Groups and Associations
+International Community Groups and Associations

-- African Student Association (email@example.com)
+- African Student Association (email@example.com) *Primarily for Undergraduate Students*

 - Chinese Student and Scholar Association (firstname.lastname@example.org)